 Notification pursuant to Chapter 9, section 5 of the Securities Markets Act

-Cramo Plc has received on 17 December 2019 the following notification pursuant to Chapter 9, section 5 of the Securities Markets Act ("SMA") from Norges Bank (The Central Bank of Norway), according to which Norges Bank’s holding of shares in Cramo Plc has fallen below the threshold of five (5) percent on 16 December 2019.
-According to the notification, the reason for the notification was a disposal of shares or voting rights.
+Cramo Plc has received on 18 December 2019 the following notification pursuant to Chapter 9, section 5 of the Securities Markets Act ("SMA") from Norges Bank (The Central Bank of Norway), according to which Norges Bank’s total holding of shares in Cramo Plc has exceeded the threshold of five (5) percent on 17 December 2019.
+According to the notification, the reason for the notification was an acquisition of shares or voting rights.

 Total position of Norges Bank (The Central Bank of Norway) according to the notification: